squid-cache/squid-cache.github.io/Features/BearerAuthentication.rst

   * [[Squid-3.5]] or later built with {{{--enable-auth-bearer}}}

  2. one or more authentication helpers which perform the grunt work.
   * As yet there are no helpers freely available.
-A fake-auth helper that does not validate is provided for testing.

 Of course the protocol needs to be enabled in the configuration file for everything to work.
 {{{